maxcompston/banking-system-project/README.md

 Deepak Singh

-Credit to Deepak Singh for the use of the Bank Syste Project.
+Credit to Deepak Singh for the use of the Bank System Project.

 http://www.cppforschool.com/project/banking-system-project.html